Coherent information deletion: Bayes' theorem and generalized Bayesian unlearning: Abstract

 \section{Abstract}

-In this same journal, Arnold Zellner published a seminal paper on Bayes' theorem as an optimal information processing rule.
-This result led to the variational formulation of Bayes' theorem, which is the central idea in generalized variational inference.
+Arnold Zellner published a seminal paper on Bayes' theorem as an optimal information processing rule, a result that led to the variational formulation of Bayes' theorem, and a central idea in generalized variational inference.
 Almost 40 years later, we revisit these ideas, but from the perspective of information deletion.
-We investigate rules which update a posterior distribution into an antedata distribution when a portion of data is removed.
-In such context, a rule which does not destroy or create information is called the \textit{optimal information deletion rule} and we prove that it coincides with the traditional use of Bayes' theorem.
+We investigate rules that update a posterior distribution into an antedata distribution when a portion of data is removed.
+In such context, a rule that does not destroy or create nonexistent information is called the \emph{optimal information deletion rule} and we prove that it coincides with the leave-data-out posterior from Bayes' theorem.

 {\it Keywords:} Information theory, Bayesian unlearning.

 \spacingset{1.8}